zsawyer/mumble-LinkAPI/ide/scripts/README.txt

 2. install g++ compiler

 # editing #
-4. do not modify the "LinkedMem" struct unless you want to use a different mumble-Link-plugin other than 1.2.0
+3. do not modify the "LinkedMem" struct unless you want to use a different mumble-Link-plugin other than 1.2.0
 4. do edit LinkAPI.cpp and LinkAPI.h

 # compiling #
-5.1 by default a dynamic library is compiled
-5.2 (optional) to compile as static library:  add   -DLINKAPI_NO_DLL   to the g++ calls and change the command line appropriately
+5.1 by default a universal dynamic library is compiled 5.2 (optional) to compile as static library:  add   -DLINKAPI_NO_DLL   to the g++ calls and change the command line appropriately
-5. run make_osx.sh
+6. run make_osx.sh

+# testing (semi-automatically)
+7. compile and run LinkAPITestRunner (at tests/LinkAPITestRunner) (available as netbeans project)
+8. inspect the console output for test results

 # testing (manually) #
-11. use MumblePAHelper (https://github.com/mumble-voip/mumble-pahelper) to inspect the data written to LinkeMem
+9. use MumblePAHelper (https://github.com/mumble-voip/mumble-pahelper) to inspect the data written to LinkeMem
-12. update tests\java\src\zsawyer\mumble\jna\LinkAPILibrary.java (I used JNAerator [https://code.google.com/p/jnaerator/] but there was quite some cleaning up to do)
+10. update tests/java/src/zsawyer/mumble/jna/LinkAPILibrary.java (I used JNAerator [https://code.google.com/p/jnaerator/] but there was quite some cleaning up to do)
-13. upate and use ManualTester (tests/java/ManualTester) to load your library using JNA and have it submit data
+11. upate and use ManualTester (tests/java/ManualTester) to load your library using JNA and have it submit data